Free Screen Readers

-Thunder is a Windows XP and Vista program that is free only for personal use.
+Thunder is a Windows program that is free only for personal use.
 It comes with a text browser that you need to use to browse the Internet.
 The browser is optimized for speech software in that it cuts out the visual clutter and presents the website in a line-by-line text.
 Other features include an Internet radio software which supports RSS news feeds and podcasting.
 You will need to supply your email address before you can download the software.

 - Orca (Linux)